-The Generalized Method of Moments ('GMoM') as decribed in Amati et al. (2015) is implemented in sienacpp().
+The Generalized Method of Moments ('GMoM') as decribed in Amati et al. (2015) was first implemented in sienacpp(), now also in RSiena.

 The following indicates how some of the matrices in the description of the algorithm in Amati et al. (2015) can be obtained from a sienaFit object ans produced by sienacpp().